Ananya2001-an/overflowing_stack/README.md

 ## Overflowing Stack
-> WIP

-This is a MERN stack project.
+This is a **MERN stack** project.
 I have tried creating a simple clone of stack overflow.
 After deciding with the design of my database, I started developing the backend with node first.
 Later, I connected the server to my local MongoDB and started working on the frontend with Vite React template.

+I have also tried using **azure functions** for the first time to understand serverless computing.
+I have created a simple function that creates a new user in the database.
+For this I have connected my function to MongoDB Atlas.
+You can read more about it [here](azure_functions_serverless.md).

+### Tech Stack
+- React
+- Node.js
+- MongoDB
+- Azure Functions (Serverless)

 ### Database design (using QuickDBD)
 ![Screenshot 2024-02-02 174946](https://github.com/Ananya2001-an/overflowing_stack/assets/55504616/b8e1e64f-28bb-4f03-bb37-4ad46787c85a)